Blog

 Disadvantages:

-You better prepare your exit beforehand.
-It will probably be difficult to set your alarm under the table during the meeting.
+You’d better prepare your exit beforehand.
+It will probably be challenging to set your alarm under the table during the meeting.

-This method requires serious confidence and basic acting skills that not everybody has.
+This method requires a great deal of confidence and basic acting skills that not everyone possesses.

-If this tip has intrigued you, have a look at the video below!
+If this tip has piqued your interest, take a look at the video below!

 4. Fake a sudden sickness